paanil/mug/README.md

 As can be seen, the output file can be specified only for the last file to be created.
 Other files will have the default name ('out' dot something).

-There are more examples under the examples/ directory (actually not yet).
+There are more examples under the examples/ directory.
+They can be easily tested by first compiling with the method 5 and then running the resulting out.exe:

-They...
+    mug examples/<file-name>.mug
+    out.exe

 ## Testing the compiler